 As a normal course of business, we extend credit to certain of our customers.
 The amount of credit extended to customers is based upon the due diligence performed, including, but not limited to, the review of the potential customer's financial statements and banking information.
 The Company may perform various credit checks and evaluate the customer's previous payment history.
-While we do not believe we have significant concentration of sales with any one customer, we have certain larger customers, which could result in a significant amount of credit exposure if there is a sudden or severe change in the customer's credit worthiness.
-We monitor our outstanding receivables on a regular basis; however, if a customer with large credit exposure is unable to make payment on its outstanding receivables, we could experience a significant write-off of accounts receivable.
+While we do not believe we have significant concentration of sales with any one customer, we have certain larger customers, which could result in a significant amount of credit exposure if there is a sudden or severe change in the customer's credit exposure is unable to make payment on its outstanding receivables, we could experience a significant write-off of accounts receivable.